minaBonyadi/coffee-store/README.md

 ## User service Model

 ## Description
-This project is a order crud services including an Api.
+This project is a orders crud services including an Api.

 ## files
 ```